 - 837 King Street - Midland - 705-526-9847

 A very vibrant restaurant and bar with an excellent choice of food and beverages.
-The cuisine is top notch, as is the friendly and very upbeat service.
+The cuisine is excellent, as is the friendly and very upbeat service.
 Their 1/2 price chicken wings (which are totally delicious) on Thursdays, is always jam packed, but well worth the 10+ minute wait for a table.
-Closed on Sundays & Mondays.
-This is one of our favourite places to dine.
+Open 7-days a week from 11:30 am – 10:00 pm.
+This is one of our favourite places for a casual meal.

 Lilly's Italian Eatery